David Lonie

-David Lonie (born 6 May 1979) is an American football former punter for the Green Bay Packers.
+David Lonie (born 6 May 1979) is an Australian former American football punter.

-Early life and education
+College career

 Lonie attended UC Berkeley in California.

 Career

+After going undrafted in the 2006 NFL draft, Lonie was signed by the Washington Redskins on May 1.
+He was later waived on August 28, 2006.

-He signed with the Green Bay Packers in 2007 after playing the 2006 season with the Washington Redskins, but suffered an ankle injury during the 2007 season and was placed on injured reserve.
+Lonie signed with the Green Bay Packers in February 2007, but injured his ankle during training camp and was placed on injured reserve.
 He was released in October of that year after working a settlement with the Packers.
-Prior to the NFL Lonie was a standout Punter with the University of California in Berkeley.

-In January 2008, Lonie was released from the Green Bay packers.